TamTunnel/AWAS/FAQ.md

 ### Do I need to pay to use AWAS?

 No!
-AWAS is completely free and open-source under the MIT license.
+AWAS is completely free and open-source under the Apache 2.0 license.
 No fees, no royalties.

 ### Can I contribute to AWAS development?